ilios/ilios/docs/env_vars_and_config.md

 The user running the web server processes on your system will most likely NOT have an environment with a typical login shell like `BASH` or `csh`, so setting the ENV vars cannot be done with the usual method (eg, prefixing the command with `APP_ENV=prod ILIOS_SECRET='SomethingSecret'` vars at the command line).
 In these cases, the web service user's ENV variable values need to be set in the web server configuration directly (eg, within the `httpd.conf` file on Apache) or within the web service user's initialization script (eg, `/etc/sysconfig/httpd` or `/etc/apache/envvars`, depending on your flavor of Linux).

-##### (NOTE: At this time, we only have instructions for configuring ENV variables on an Apache 2.4.x web server.
-Documentation for Nginx servers is forthcoming...)

 #### Option #1: Setting Web Service ENV vars via Web Service User Initialization Scripts (Apache httpd)

 By populating one of these web service user-specific initialization scripts with the ENV vars in the same way as shown for a shell script (see Example #2 above), the variables will be accessible by the web daemon/service while the service remains running.
 For example, on a RHEL system (RedHat, CentOS, or Fedora), we would populate the `/etc/sysconfig/http` file with following content: